QUESTIONS & ANSWERS

 WHAT PERCENTAGE ARE RETURNED TO THE WILD?

-WHERE IS YOUR FACILITY LOCATED?
+WHERE IS YOUR FACILITY LOCATED SO I CAN COME AND VISIT?

 We do not disclose the location of our facility for numerous reasons:

 • It is a strict requirement of our licenses to keep our location confidential.
+If we began revealing where we are, our facility would lose its permits and we could no longer do the work we've dedicated our lives to doing.

 • Wild animals can carry diseases; some are transmittable to humans.
 With the large number of animals here, we cannot chance exposing the public.